insightfinder/InsightAgent/logFileReplay/README.md

 ##### Pre-requisites:
 Python 2.7.

-This pre-requisite is needed on the machine which launches deployInsightAgent.sh.
 For Debian and Ubuntu, the following command will ensure that the required dependencies are installed:
 ```
 sudo apt-get upgrade